osamakawish/Z/Documentation/1 Layout/_Layout.md

 A **control** is a component of a page, like a button, or text, or the navigation bar.
 Each control has an associated **tag**.
 Tags are just “words” to represent the controls, which are used in various contexts.
 The tag for buttons is `button` the tag for navigation bars is `nav`.

+​	Notes:

+* Tag names of simple features start with decapitalized letters, while tag names of advanced features start with capital letters.
+* Z uses camel case notation over underscores.
+You may implement your own controls using underscores if you like.

 #### Tags

 A tag containing text will look like this: